 I don't do that much that's clever with git, but I've found the following helpful.
-Automatically prune When you do a git fetch or git pull, you can ask it to remote remote tracking branches for a branch that has been removed on the remote by using the –prune flag.
-This can be automated globally with: git config –global fetch.prune true and if you only want it for a specific repository, you can use: git… continue reading.
+Automatically prune When you do a git fetch or git pull, you can ask it to remove remote tracking branches for a branch that has been removed on the remote by using the –prune flag.
+This can be automated globally with:

 One of my clients has recently moved to AnyConnect VPN and I've been having routing problems with the official Mac client.
 As my colleagues on Linux on the project have not had these issues, I investigated and installed the OpenConnect client.
 These are my notes after scouring the Internet to set it up how I want it.
 Installation I used Homebrew:

 OpenConnect is a CLI tool.
 If you want a GUI in your menu bar,… continue reading.